getodk/docs/odkx-src/getting-started-2-user.rst

   When you resolve a conflict, your decision does not only affect you.
 The value you choose becomes the new true value and the next time you sync it will be written to the server.

-This concludes the tour of the *Geotagger* example application's screens, and the functionality within ODK Tables.
+This concludes the tour of the *Geotagger* example application's screens, and the functionality within ODK-X Tables.
 For larger tours of sample applications, try the :doc:`survey-sample-app` and :doc:`tables-sample-app`.

 .. _user-odkx-next: